Essex truck deaths: Northern Irish man pleads guilty to assisting unlawful immigration

 He also admitted acquiring criminal property — namely cash — on the same dates.

-Another 23-year-old man from Northern Ireland was separately charged on Sunday with charges of conspiracy to arrange or facilitate the travel of people with a view to exploitation and conspiracy to facilitate the commission of a breach of UK immigration law.
-He is due to appear at Chelmsford Magistrates’ Court in England on Monday.–PA and Reuters
+Meanwhile, another Northern Irish man, Christopher Kennedy (23) from Darkley, Co Armagh, has been charged with conspiracy to arrange or facilitate the travel of people with a view to exploitation and conspiracy to facilitate the commission of a breach of UK immigration law.
+Essex Police said he is due to appear at Chelmsford magistrates’ court on Monday–PA